Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Results

-Furthermore, to confirm the consistency between domains obtained with the modified ONMF and with respect to the peak top energy, we also compared the relative relations of the peak top energies of the three domains B8, B5 and B3 most highly correlated with D1, D2 and D3 for thresholds $E_1$ and $E_2$.
-The peak top energies of the spectra of B1--B10 in Fig. \ref{fig:XAFS_NMF1} are listed in Table \ref{tab:PTE_NMF}.
-The peak top energy of domain B8, $7730.38[\mathrm{eV}]$, was higher than $E_1 = 7730.18[\mathrm{eV}]$, while the peak top energy of domain B3, $7729.65[\mathrm{eV}]$, was lower than $E_2 = 7729.79[\mathrm{eV}]$.
-However, the peak top energy of domain B5, $7729.79[\mathrm{eV}]$, was not between $E_1$ and $E_2$.
-Thus, the peak top energies of the domains extracted by the modified ONMF were partially correlated with the peak top energies of the domains obtained with respect to the peak top energy of the X-ray absorption spectra at the lower and higher sides of the peak top energy.
+Furthermore, to confirm the consistency between domains obtained by the one-sided ONMF and by thresholding the PTE map, we compared the PTEs of the three domains B8, B5 and B3 with the values of thresholds $E_1$ and $E_2$.
+The PTEs of the spectra of B1--B10 in Fig. \ref{fig:XAFS_NMF1} are listed in Table \ref{tab:PTE_NMF}.
+The PTE of domain B8, $7730.38[\mathrm{eV}]$, was higher than $E_1 = 7730.18[\mathrm{eV}]$, while the PTE of domain B3, $7729.65[\mathrm{eV}]$, was lower than $E_2 = 7729.79[\mathrm{eV}]$.
+Moreover, the PTE of domain B5, $7729.79[\mathrm{eV}]$, was equal to $E_2$.
+Thus, the PTEs of the domains extracted by the one-sided ONMF were correlated with the thresholds $E_1$ and $E_2$ for separating the PTE map into the lower, middle and higher sides.
+Note that the thresholds $E_1$ and $E_2$ exist in the range where the LC of Li$_x$CoO$_2$ and the PTE satisfy the one-to-one relation.